Frequent Urination Anxiety Symptom

 - It seems your bladder needs emptying even though you just emptied it.

 - You feel you need to urinate more than two times per hour.

 - You feel you need to urinate even though you haven’t been consuming more liquids than usual.

 - You feel you need to urinate, but when you do, you produce little or no results.

 - You frequently feel a need to go to the washroom.

-This symptom may occur rarely, intermittently, or persistently.
-For example, one day you may visit the washroom numerous times, and the next day follow a more regular pattern.
+The frequent urination anxiety symptom can occur rarely, frequently, or persistently.
+For example, one day you visit the washroom numerous times and the next day your urination frequency is normal.

-The symptom may precede, accompany, or follow an increase in anxiety or stress, or occur for no apparent reason.
+Frequent urination can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur "out of the blue" and for no apparent reason.

 This symptom can change from day to day, and/or from moment to moment.